dctucker/delish/docs/README.md

 ### Type functions

 These functions are invoked by dereferencing a type or a typed variable.
+See the [function reference](functions.md).

 The following two code blocks do the same thing.

-Type call:
+Pass the target as the first parameter in a type call:

 ```
+$src = ./src
-Path.stat ./src
+out Path.stat $src
 ```

-Value call:
+Dereference the target in a value call:

 ```
 $src = ./src